A Four-Day Itinerary for Big Bend, Texas

 The next morning, we regrouped for the four-hour ride back to the Midland airport.
 Lajitas Mercado, another restaurant at the Lajitas Golf Resort prepared breakfast and coffee for us to take on the road.

 The route back to the airport was a different one than we took on the way to Big Bend.
 This one was full of oil fields and rigging drills set up all over.
 I was shocked at how much oil was being pumped from the grounds along the way.
 We were literally driving on millions and millions of dollars of petroleum.

 My trip to Big Bend has left a distinctive mark on my heart.
 Not only for the beauty of the region, but for the unique experiences along the way.
-From remote towns to stellar food, stories from locals to exotic flora and fauna all new to me, I highly recommend you to add this little slice of heaven, right here in the United States, to your travel itinerary.
-Thanks for the memories Big Bend.
+From remote towns to stellar food, stories from locals to exotic flora and fauna all new to me, I highly recommend you add this little slice of heaven, right here in the United States, to your travel itinerary.
+Thanks for the memories, Big Bend.

 Extra: Big Bend Parks “Stuff”